mathewgomas-alfred/mathewgomas.io/tutorials/flat-coloring.rst

 Advantages
 """"""""""

 Quicker than using the brush or selections.
-Also decent with lineart that contains gaps.
+Also decent with line art that contains gaps.

 Disadvantages
 """""""""""""